gentzkow/template_archive/README.md

    python check_setup.py
    ```

 5. Install Stata dependencies using the `setup_stata.do` file.
-One way to do this is to use the following bash command from the `setup` subdirectory:
+We keep all non-base Stata ado files in the `lib` subdirectory, so even if you normally have a program installed, it will be re-installed.
+One way to download these stata dependencies is to use the following bash command from the `setup` subdirectory:
    ```
    stata-mp -e setup_stata.do
    ```